The Cal State LA School of Nursing faculty, staff, students and University are celebrating the recently named Patricia

 by Dr. Gail Washington

 We are purposeful in developing an expansive list of community, service, and academia partnerships to facilitate student enrichment and engagement for the public good.
 These community partners are also our SON Advisory Board who keep us apprised of changes, identify challenges, and foster solutions for continual student enrichment.
 We have established academic-practice partnerships, established transition to practice programs, and have created pathways for preparing nurses for developing roles in a constantly evolving healthcare system.
 To that end, we have successfully hired two new, outstanding, and diverse tenure track faculty for the 2017-18 academic year.

-The Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and wherewithal to healthcare in a meaningful way that promotes the better good.
-We are excited about the cultivation of future innovations!
+The Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and wherewithal to influence healthcare in a meaningful way for the greater good!